umarhassan-mitodl/14.03-fall-2016/content/pages/readings.md

 ### Required Reading

-\*Jensen, Robert. "[The Digital Provide: Information (Technology), Market Performance, and Welfare in the South Indian Fisheries Sector](https://academic.oup.com/qje/article-abstract/122/3/879/1879540/The-Digital-Provide-Information-Technology-Market?redirectedFrom=fulltext)." *The Quarterly Journal of Economics* 122, no. 3 (2007): 879–924.
+\*Jensen, Robert. "{{% resource_link "f4e1eadf-b646-4249-a43c-b0b9afd6356c" "The Digital Provide: Information (Technology), Market Performance, and Welfare in the South Indian Fisheries Sector" %}}." *The Quarterly Journal of Economics* 122, no. 3 (2007): 879–924.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 14